21 must buy best Polish souvenirs

 Poland has a growing craft beer scene, and you can find unique and flavorful beers from local breweries to bring home.

-You will often find unusual flavours and wide selection to choose from.
-Some of the most popular craft beers in Poland come from breweries such as Browar Stu Mostów, Brovarnia Gdańsk or Browar Zamkowy Cieszyn
+You will often find unusual flavours and a wide selection to choose from.
+Some of Poland’s most popular craft beers come from breweries such as Browar Stu Mostów, Brovarnia Gdańsk or Browar Zamkowy Cieszyn.

 Poland is known for its high-quality leather products, such as belts, wallets, bags, and shoes.